Make a bag that attaches to a walker and can accommodate objects of various sizes and shapes with this tutorial and video

-With your sturdier fabric wrong side up, fold the two ends up as deep as you want the pockets to be.
+With your sturdier fabric wrong side up, fold the two ends up to make the pockets.
 I made the pockets on one side 8 inches deep and 5 inches deep on the other side.
 Iron these folds so that you leave a crease in the fabric.
 Then, with pockets still pressed up, fold the fabric in half right sides together and press that fold as well.

 Cut your tie ribbon into 4 equal length pieces.
-Using your pressed creases as a guide, lay your fabric right side up and pin the ties right next to the pocket folds, and pin the velcro about 3-4 inches to each side of the center fold.
+Using your pressed creases as a guide, lay your fabric right side up.
+Pin the ties right next to the pocket folds, and pin or use side clips to hold the velcro about 3-4 inches to each side of the center fold.
 Sew on velcro and ties.

-Place your other piece of fabric right sides together with your tied/velcroed piece and sew around the edges, stopping with your needle down at the corners to turn and leaving an opening for your hand to turn this right side out.
+Place your other piece of fabric right sides together with your tied/velcroed piece and sew around the edges.
+Stop with your needle down at the corners to turn and leave an opening for your hand to turn this right side out.